-'Students should walk or cycle with friends (particularly in the surrounding Parks), not alone, and they should take bright open routes and avoid alleyways and dark roads.
+'Students should walk or cycle with friends, not alone, and they should take bright open routes and avoid alleyways, the parks and dark roads.
 Please walk your bicycles on pavements or use cycle routes where available.
 Always be aware of safe places to seek help or shelter.
-Never accept gifts from a stranger.
-Never get into a car with a stranger, and if approached, don't speak.
+Never accept gifts from a stranger and never ever get into a car with a stranger.
 It is important to remind our children of these key points at regular intervals!'

-We had an exceptionally successful 2017/18 borne out by outstanding GCSE and A Level results which were far above the national average for attainment and progress as well as fantastic success in a wide range of extra-curricular activities.
-In addition we achieved the prestigious accolade of being the number one ranked state school in the country for competitive sport.
+We had an exceptionally successful 2018/19 borne out by outstanding GCSE results as well as fantastic achievements in a wide range of extra-curricular activities.
+In addition we achieved the prestigious accolade of being ranked for the sixth year running in the top two state schools in the country for competitive sport and we also secured the DfE approval of a new NSB secondary Free School to be built in the town.
 The quality of teaching, the thriving extra-curricular programme, the outstanding facilities, the levels of pride in the school, the fully committed staff, the constant reinforcement of positive British values and the outstanding ethos allows all students the opportunity to maximise their potential both academically and practically within and beyond the classroom.
-The school also provides tremendous professional development support for teachers all over the region through the Teaching School.
+The school also provides tremendous professional development support for teachers all over the region.
+I have no doubt that 2019/20 will again be a year of great success for the school.